edwardgoldring/website/content/home/projects.md

 "Playing to Win: How Expected Effectiveness Influences United Nations Members' Peacekeeper Contributions" (with Michael Hendricks).

 "Explaining Local-Level Effectiveness: A Non-Stationary Analysis of the UN Peacekeeping Operation in the Democratic Republic of the Congo" (with Michael Hendricks and Bryce Reeder).

+"The Benefits of a Long Distance Relationship: Why States Choose Far-Flung Alliance Partners."